 We are a dedicated and experienced teaching team who are passionate about what we do.
 We recognize and bring forth the potential in every child through clear communication, role modeling, creative and stimulating teaching, and our own commitment to self-reflection and lifelong learning.

 We envision an environment where students are nurtured by the guidance and support they receive from their families, teachers, and community.

 Wendy Preston is Beachcombers' Principal and a primary teacher.
 Wendy holds a BC Teachers Certificate, has an Honours Bachelor of Arts in Humanities, a Post Graduate Certificate in Education, and an International Montessori Teaching Diploma.
 Wendy has completed the first part of her Masters in Educational Leadership, but has taken a break in order to dedicate herself to Beachcombers Academy.
 She has 16 years’ experience teaching kindergarten and primary grades in independent schools in Canada and the U.K., and is experienced in curriculum development.
 Wendy is a caring, thoughtful, and enthusiastic teacher with a passion for literacy and quality academics.
 As principal she oversees our academic program and supports teachers to be their best.
 Wendy is a compassionate school leader with a deeply held belief in quality education.
 Wendy is committed to developing a warm, supportive, and respectful learning environment at Beachcombers; an environment that actively engages children’s passion for learning and brings out the potential in every child.
-Her son is enrolled at Beachcombers.
+Her son is a graduate of Beachcombers.

 Mary Jo Purvis